Kraft Dinner: Kraft Dinner Smart

 Kraft Dinner Smart (also known as KD Smart) launched as a healthy sub-brand of the Kraft Dinner brand.
-It represents a line of Kraft macaroni and cheese products that contain no artificial flavours, colours, or preservatives, and have added ingredients like cauliflower, oats, or flax seed blended into the noodles.
+It represents a line of Kraft macaroni and cheese products with no artificial flavours, colours, or preservatives and added ingredients like cauliflower, oats, or flax seed blended into the noodles.
 It comes in four varieties:

 Kraft Dinner Smart launched in Canada in March 2010 with two vegetable varieties.
 In June 2011, the line-up was re-launched with new packaging graphics and two new varieties (Flax Omega-3 and High Fibre).

-The product is made with real Kraft cheddar and is manufactured in Mount Royal, Quebec.
+The product is made with cheddar and is manufactured in Mount Royal, Quebec.

 Flavours and shapes

-The shapes come in the original tenderoni, various pop culture icons, alphabet, numbers, and spirals.
-Organic and whole-grain versions are offered.
-A larger box called "family size" is offered.
+The shapes come in the original tenderoni, various pop culture icons, alphabet, numbers and spirals.
+Organic and whole-grain versions are also available, as well as a larger format box called "family size".